 return result.rows;

-"How do you handle N+1 query problems?"
+}How do you solve the N+1 query problem?

 // N+1 Problem: 1 query for users + N queries for posts